Hollow Metal Door Nomenclature

 SILENCER:

-A of resilient material attached to the stop on a frame to cushion the closing of a door.
+A resilient material attached to the stop on a frame to cushion the closing of a door.
 Also referred to as Mute.

 SINGLE-ACTING DOOR: